Symplectic Representation of Legendre Dynamics: Abstract

 \section{Abstract}

-Modern learning systems act on internal representations of data, yet how these representations encode underlying physical or statistical structure is often left implicit.
-In physics, conservation laws of Hamiltonian systems such as symplecticity guarantee long-term stability, and recent work has begun to hard-wire such constraints into learning models at the loss or output level.
-Here we ask a different question: what would it mean for the representation itself to obey a symplectic conservation law in the sense of Hamiltonian mechanics?
+{ Modern learning systems act on internal representations of data, yet how these representations encode underlying physical or statistical structure is often left implicit.
+In physics, symplecticity keeps Hamiltonian systems faithful to their phase-space geometry.
+Recent learning methods impose such geometric structure either in the dynamics or through training losses.
+Here we ask a different question: what would it mean for the representation itself to obey a symplectic conservation law?

-We express this symplectic constraint through Legendre duality: the pairing between primal and dual parameters, which becomes the structure that the representation must preserve.
-We formalize Legendre dynamics as stochastic processes whose trajectories remain on Legendre graphs, so that the evolving primal-dual parameters stay Legendre dual.
+We pose this representation-level constraint through Legendre duality: the relation $p = d\psi(q)$ between primal and dual coordinates, which in exponential family models is the information-geometric pairing of natural and expectation parameters.
+We formalize Legendre dynamics as stochastic processes whose trajectories remain on Legendre graphs, where the evolving primal-dual parameters stay Legendre dual.
 We show that this class includes linear time-invariant Gaussian process regression and Ornstein-Uhlenbeck dynamics.

-Geometrically, we prove that the maps that preserve all Legendre graphs are exactly symplectomorphisms of cotangent bundles of the form ``cotangent lift of a base diffeomorphism followed by an exact fibre translation".
-Dynamically, this characterization leads to the design of a Symplectic Reservoir (SR), a reservoir-computing architecture that is a special case of recurrent neural network and whose recurrent core is generated by Hamiltonian systems that are at most linear in the momentum.
+Geometrically, we characterize the symplectomorphisms of cotangent bundles that preserve all Legendre graphs.
+We show that these maps are exactly cotangent lifts of base diffeomorphisms followed by exact fibre translations.
+This gives an explicit normal form for Legendre-preserving representation updates.

-Our main theorem shows that every SR update has this normal form and therefore transports Legendre graphs to Legendre graphs, preserving Legendre duality at each time step.
-Overall, SR implements a geometrically constrained, Legendre-preserving representation map, injecting symplectic geometry and Hamiltonian mechanics directly at the representational level.
+Dynamically, we prove that the normal form is realized by Hamiltonians that are at most linear in the momentum.
+This realization principle is used to construct linear and nonlinear Hamiltonian Symplectic Reservoirs (SR) whose recurrent updates preserve Legendre graphs by construction.
+This is the only normal form that preserves Legendre duality, so the architecture follows from the invariant.
+Numerical experiments confirm the normal-form identities and distinguish Legendre preserving Hamiltonian SRs from generic symplectic and standard reservoir baselines.